Active Brownian particle under stochastic position and orientation resetting in a harmonic trap: Steady state excess kurtosis and phase diagrams

 Figure \ref{fig3}(a) shows a monotonic transition from the activity (A) dominated regime at small resetting rates ($r$) to the resetting (R) dominated regime at larger resetting rates, with a critical resetting rate ($r_c$) marking Gaussian behavior.
-Interestingly, in the resetting dominated regime, the steady-state kurtosis $\mathcal{K}^{st}_r$ exhibits a non-monotonic transition, reaching its maximum positive value at intermediate $r$.
+Interestingly, in the resetting dominated regime, the steady state excess kurtosis $\mathcal{K}^{st}_r$ exhibits a non-monotonic transition, reaching its maximum positive value at intermediate $r$.
 This is purely due to the interplay between activity ($\Pe$) and resetting ($r$), which occurs even in the absence of a harmonic trap (see \ref{app:abps_stochastic_resetting_wo_ht}).
 In figure \ref{fig3}(d), we present the radial distribution for three resetting rates: the activity-dominated regime at $r < r_c$, Gaussian behavior at $r = r_c$, and the resetting-dominated regime at $r > r_c$.
+We clearly observe deviation in the radial distribution compared to the solid lines representing the Gaussian probability distribution derived from the corresponding steady-state mean-squared displacement in equation~(\ref{eq:r2avgr_st}).
+The radial distribution, represented by points from simulations, exhibits a non-zero peak with a light-tailed profile (negative excess kurtosis, activity-dominated regime) for small resetting rates ($r<r_c$) and a peak at zero with a heavy-tailed profile (positive excess kurtosis, resetting-dominated regime) for large resetting rates ($r>r_c$).

 Figure \ref{fig3}(b) shows a non-monotonic transition as a function of trap strength $\beta$.
 Initially, the resetting (R) dominated regime occurs at weak trap strength, transitioning to the activity (A) dominated regime at stronger trap strengths, with a critical trap strength ($\beta^{I}_c$) indicating Gaussian behavior.
 Subsequently, the activity (A) dominated regime transitions back to the resetting regime at very strong trap strengths, marked by another critical trap strength ($\beta^{II}_c$).
 In figure \ref{fig3}(e), we present the radial distribution for four trap strengths: the resetting-dominated regime at $\beta < \beta_c$, Gaussian behavior at $\beta = \beta^{I}_c$, the activity-dominated regime at $\beta > \beta_c$, Gaussian behavior at $\beta = \beta^{II}_c$.
-In the resetting-dominated regime for $\beta > \beta^{II}_c$, the steady-state kurtosis $\mathcal{K}^{st}_r$ takes very small positive values, making the heavy-tail visualization nearly impossible.
+In the resetting-dominated regime for $\beta > \beta^{II}_c$, the steady state excess kurtosis $\mathcal{K}^{st}_r$ takes very small positive values, making the heavy-tail visualization nearly impossible.

 Figure \ref{fig3}(c) shows a monotonic transition from the resetting (R) dominated regime at small activity ($\Pe$) to the activity (A) dominated regime at larger activity, with a critical resetting rate ($\Pe_c$) marking Gaussian behavior.
 In figure \ref{fig3}(f), we present the radial distribution for three activity ($\Pe$) values: the resetting-dominated regime at $\Pe < \Pe_c$, Gaussian behavior at $\Pe = \Pe_c$, and the activity-dominated regime at $\Pe > \Pe_c$.